 2) Cut your paint sticks to be 1/2” wider than your plywood.

 3) Sand the edges and stain the paint sticks.

 4) Using Gorilla glue (100% Waterproof), attach the paint sticks to the plywood board.

 5) Give the entire piece a coat of polyurethane or marine varnish.

 6) Attach house numbers as per house number instructions.

 6) Hang your house numbers sign by your door and enjoy the added curb appeal!

-Are you trying to improve your home curb appeal or are you simply trying to help visitors find your house more easily?
+Are you trying to brighten your home entrance and improve your home curb appeal or are you simply trying to help visitors find your house more easily?
 Do you think you will try this DIY house numbers sign project?